 2) Enforce a sales process

 Sales leaders who monitor and enforce a sales process are more likely to exceed quota.
 And let’s face it – it is difficult to hit sales targets when you have reps going rogue.
 But the problem is that almost half of underperforming sales teams have an informal or unenforced sales process.
+Check out, the must have attributes of a great sales team manager.

 Start by outlining a consistent workflow.
 Use data to gather important insights that can guide the sales process.
 For example, how many calls does it take to set a meeting?
 What talking points are most effective at advancing prospects to each consecutive stage?
 What content progresses deals and generates the highest ROI?
 Data from across your sales team can help to identify which factors impact sales, why and how those factors affect the progress of the deal, and opportunities for improvement.
 Also consider how your new workflow may vary from what your reps are currently using.
 Are there potential problems that may arise when your plan is implemented in real life?
 This is where it will be important to enforce the new workflow, as reps can sometimes be hesitant to shift away from what they have always done in the past.
+Find out how you can be prepared with a to-do list for sales leaders in Q2.

 Lastly, automate as many parts of the sales process as you can.
 Doing so will reduce the number of opportunities for human error, as well as free up sales rep time so that they can focus more on core selling activities.
 Automation may not be able to answer every obscure question a prospect has, but it can help provide information about that persona (such as their unique preferences, goals, buying pains, and challenges) and recommend content that will help intelligently answer the question.